ideas-productivity/ideas-productivity.github.io/README.md

     * Page titles and other `title` content should use title case
     * Other headings should use sentence case
     * We prefer to use H1 as the highest level headings for page content (not H2)
+    * For most cases, we would expect a page to utilize at most two levels of headings -- if you need H3s ask yourself if you're going into too much detail
     * `blurbs` (an optional element of most pages and include files) used more or less as subtitles should use sentence case but should *not* end with periods
     * Subtitle `blurbs` should active "-ing" words where possible
     * Use subtitle `blurbs` only where they make sense -- they're *optional*